-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development MCU for: Impact assessment Caretaker's accommodation; Short-term accommodation If located within the: • education mixed use precinct (precinct no. CC3); and • civic precinct (precinct no. CC5) The planning scheme Bar Accepted development subje ect to requirements If: Icated: within the city core precinct (precinct no. CC1); and within an existing building and the podium level/s; and complying with all requirements for accepted development Mackay city centre local plan code - all acceptable outcomes in the "Accepted development subject to requirements and assessable development" section Code assessment If: not accepted development subject to requirements; and located within the city core precinct (precinct no. CC1) Principal centre zone code Mackay city centre local plan code Centre activities code General development requirements code Centre activities Code assessment If located within the education mixed use precinct (precinct no. CC3) and: • food and drink outlet • health care services • office • shop • shopping centre • theatre • veterinary service Mackay city centre local plan code
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Where located in the N Mackay city centre local plan All uses if assessable development and not listed in this table No change Mackay city centre local plan code Caretaker's Impact assessment accommodation • Short-term accommodation If located within the: • education mixed use precinct (precinct no. CC3); or • civic precinct (precinct no. CC5) The planning scheme Centre activities Code assessment If located within the education mixed use precinct (precinct no. CC3) and involving: • Food and drink outlet • Health care services • Office • Shop • Shopping centre • Theatre • Veterinary service Mackay city centre local plan code

-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Impact assessment If: • function facility located within the education mixed use precinct (precinct no. CC3); or • funeral parlour located within the education mixed use precinct (precinct no. CC3), civic precinct (precinct no. CC3), civic precinct (precinct no. CC4); or • hardware and trade supplies (if involving a retail shop open to the general public only) located within the education mixed use precinct (precinct no. CC3), civic precinct (precinct no. CC3), civic precinct (precinct no. CC3), civic precinct (precinct no. CC3), and exhibition / events precinct (precinct no. CC4); or • health care services located within the civic precinct (precinct no. CC4); or • health care services located within the exhibition/events precinct (precinct no. CC4); or • office located within the exhibition/events precinct (precinct no. CC4); or • shop located within the civic precinct (precinct no. CC4); or • shopping centre located within the civic precinct (precinct no. CC5) and exhibition/events precinct (precinct no. CC5) and exhibition events precinct (precinct no. CC5) and exhibition/events precinct (precinct no. CC6); or The planning scheme
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Impact assessment Impact assessment If: Function facility located within the education mixed use precinct (precinct no. CC3); or Funeral parlour located within the: education mixed use precinct (precinct no. CC3); civic precinct (precinct no. CC3); exhibition/events precinct (precinct no. CC4); or Hardware and trade supplies (if involving a retail shop open to the general public only) located within the: education mixed use precinct (precinct no. CC3); civic precinct (precinct no. CC3); civic precinct (precinct no. CC4); or Health care services located within the civic precinct (precinct no. CC5) and exhibition/events precinct (precinct (precinct no. CC4); or Mealth care services located within the exhibition/events precinct (precinct no. CC4); or Shop located within the exhibition/events precinct (precinct no. CC4); or Shop located within the: civic precinct (precinct no. CC4); or Shopping centre located within the: civic precinct (precinct no. CC4); or Shopping centre located within the: civic precinct (precinct no. CC4); or Shopping centre located within the: civic precinct (precinct no. CC5); or exhibition/events precinct (precinct no. CC5); or exhibition/events precinct (precinct no. CC5); or exhibition/events precinct (precinct no. CC5); or CC4); or